homomorfismo/blog/about.md

 title: About
 ---

-This is Miguel Serrano, I'm a master's student at Universität Bonn in Germany.
+This is Miguel Serrano, and I am studying for the public examination for the National Institute for Statistics in Spain.

 <figure>
 <img src="/pictures/about/me in the wild.jpg" style="height:20em;" />